Admission & Enrollment

 ||Pearson : 53

-HMEI reserves the right to administer additional proficiency tests to any applicant, accepted applicant, or enrolled student about whose English language proficiency HMEI has concerns.
+HMEI reserves the right to administer additional proficiency tests to any candidate, accepted candidate, or enrolled adult learner about whose English language proficiency HMEI has concerns.
 All English as a Second Language (ESL) recommendations and requirements are a condition of admission, enrollment and/or continued enrollment at HMEI.

-Enrollment at HMEI is limited, in order to insure our students receive the finest educational experience possible.
-Classes fill quickly and for this reason, we encourage students to apply early.
+Enrollment at HMEI is limited in order to ensure our adult learners receive the finest educational experience possible.
+Classes fill quickly and, for this reason, we encourage candidates to apply early and before March 30, 2022.
 Applications are reviewed and considered in the order they are received.
 Most applications are received January through March for classes beginning in June.
+Applications are still considered after March 30th, if space is available

 Acceptance & Registration

-The Academic Director is responsible for all decisions relating to the acceptance of students to the Course.
-Once accepted, students will receive an Enrollment Packet that will include Course Guidelines and an Enrollment & Tuition Agreement Form.
-The Enrollment & Tuition Agreement form must be signed and returned, along with an Enrollment Deposit payable to HMEI, in order to complete the enrollment process and secure your place in the Course.
+The Academic Director is responsible for all decisions relating to the acceptance of adult learners to the Course.
+Once accepted, adult learners will receive an Enrollment Packet that will include Course Guidelines, an Enrollment Agreement form, and a Tuition Agreement form.
+The Enrollment Agreement and Tuition Agreement forms must be signed and returned, along with an Enrollment Deposit payable to HMEI, in order to complete the enrollment process and secure your place in the Course.

 Transfer of Credit